-The University of Iowa is located in Iowa City, ranked the #3 best college town in the US by the American Institute for Economic Research.
-Offering the energy of a major city with the friendliness and safety of a local community, Iowa City is a perfect place to study and grow.
+The University of Iowa is located in Iowa City, ranked among the top five college towns in the US by the American Institute for Economic Research.
+Offering the energy of a major city with the friendliness and safety of a close-knit community, Iowa City is a perfect place to study and grow.

-Shopping, live music, street festivals, local theaters and galleries, excellent restaurants, parks, the beautiful Iowa River, and Big Ten athletics—it all comes together to make Iowa City an amazing place to live.
+Shopping, live music, street festivals, local theaters, galleries, excellent restaurants, parks, the beautiful Iowa River, and Big Ten athletics—it all comes together to make Iowa City an amazing place to live.

-Every day innovative leaders and researchers at Iowa are making discoveries and pushing new boundaries.
-From finding a cure for diabetes to working with NASA to explore Mars, students and faculty at Iowa are making a mark on the world.
-As an Iowa student, you’ll gain direct, hands-on experience in your field and much more.
+Every day, innovative leaders and researchers at Iowa are making discoveries and pushing new boundaries.
+From finding a cure for diabetes to working with NASA to explore space, students and faculty at Iowa are making a mark on the world.
+That means as an Iowa student you’ll gain direct, hands-on experience in your field—and much more.
 You’ll work alongside renowned experts in whatever you choose to study.
-With a 15:1 student-faculty ratio, your professors will always be available to help you succeed.
+With a 16:1 student-faculty ratio, your professors will always be available to help you succeed.

 Being a Hawkeye

 The University of Iowa has more than 500 student organizations on campus dedicated to everything from sports and hobbies to charity work.
 These clubs and groups are an excellent way to make connections and find your place on campus.
-As a first-year student, you’ll also live in a residence hall with students who share your interests in one of more than 25 Living Learning Communities.
-Iowa has one of the largest international communities in the US, with over 100 nationalities represented on campus.
+And Iowa has one of the largest international communities in the US, with over 100 nationalities represented on campus.

 Whether you’re looking for tutoring, career advice, academic or personal counseling, help finding a student organization that suits you, or one-on-one interaction with professors, you can find what you need to excel at Iowa.
 Our community provides numerous resources to help you feel at home on campus and reach your full potential.
 International students have the support of several student organizations and our dedicated International Student and Scholar Services office.
 That’s what it means to be part of the Hawkeye family.

 The University of Iowa is located in Iowa City, Iowa, which is consistently ranked as one of America’s best places to live.
-The state parks and rolling hills that form Iowa’s landscape are a beautiful backdrop for Iowa City’s vibrant, metropolitan community.
+The state parks and rolling hills that form Iowa’s landscape are a beautiful backdrop for Iowa City’s vibrant community.